 2. Call the emergency services

-Even if it’s just a minor bump, you still need to notify the police, so make sure you contact them on the non-emergency 101 number within 24 hours.
+If it’s just a small bump, you should notify the police within 24 hours – but make sure you use the non-emergency 101 number.

 3. Exchange contact details

 You’re obliged to leave your contact details when you’re involved in a car accident, so make sure you swap details with the other driver.
 The key information you need for a car insurance claim is:

 - Name, address and telephone number of the other driver

 - The contact details of any witnesses

 You are legally obliged to leave your contact details with anyone affected by the accident, regardless of whether they were at the scene of the incident.
 For example, if your car hit someone’s property, you would need to leave your details somewhere the property owner can find them.

 4. Assess the scene

 If you can, take photos of the scene and any damage immediately after the accident.
 This will help support your car insurance claim.

 - The colour, make and model of all vehicles involved